PetePrattis/sparse-matrices-addition-and-sub-matrices/README.md

 > #### Implementations (2 ways)
 >
-> 1. The first implementation uses linked-lists to reduce size and time complexity
+> i.
+The first implementation uses linked-lists to reduce size and time complexity
-> 2. The second implementation uses 2D arrays
+> ii.
+The second implementation uses 2D arrays
+>

+> #### Functionality
+>
+> 1. User can choose to run between the two exercises for both implementations
+> 2. User can choose betwwen randomly or manually creating arrays for both exercise for both implementations
 >

 > #### About this project